firemodels/test_bundles/README.md

 gh release edit tag -t "title of release" -R github.com/firemodels/test_bundles
 ```

-Note, in each `gh` command firemodels could be changed to your user name (assuming you forked the test_bundles repo) to
+Note, the `firemodels` parameter in each `gh` command could be changed to your user name (assuming you forked the test_bundles repo) to
-make changes to your forked test_bundles repo rather than the central repo version.
+make changes to your forked test_bundles repo rather than the central repo.